azerion/bluestack-sdk-ios/Home.md

 ```

-You can also edit the plist by adding NSAppTransportSecurity key of dictionary type with a dictionary element of NSAllowsArbitraryLoads of boolean type set to “Yes”.
+You can also edit the plist by adding NSAppTransportSecurity key of dictionary type with a dictionary element of NSAllowsArbitraryLoads of boolean type set to �Yes�.

 ![ats.png](https://bitbucket.org/repo/aen579/images/32376746-ats.png)